wp-kit/standalone/README.md

   composer update
   ```

-## Official Documentation

-Documentation for the framework can be found at our [Git Docs](http://creativelittledots.github.io/WP-Kit/).

 ## Security Vulnerabilities

 If you discover a security vulnerability within WPKit, please send an e-mail to tech@creativelittledots.co.uk or raise an issue on this repo.
 All security vulnerabilities will be promptly addressed.